somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 Visibility should be toggled by a prop like `@Prop()` open: boolean.

-Use opacity and visibility for transitions&mdash;not display: none (until animation completes), to avoid breaking transitions or screen reader detection.
+Use opacity and visibility for transitions as opposed to `display: none` (until animation completes), to avoid breaking transitions or screen reader detection.

 ```css
 :host {